4dn-dcic/fish_omics_format/docs/source/undecoded.rst

 File Header
 -----------
-- For full instructions see :ref:`headers-reference-label`
+- For full instructions, see :ref:`headers-reference-label`
 - The first line in the header is always ``##FOF-CT_Version=vX.X``.
 - The second line in the header is always ``##Table_Namespace=4dn_FOF-CT_mapping``.